simply-nicky/pyrost/docs/tutorials/sigray.rst

     >>> converter = converter.read_logs(log_path)

 After the data is obtained from the log files, it's written to `converter.log_attr` and `converter.log_data` attributes.
-As a next, one can get a list of datasets available in log data with :func:`pyrost.KamzikConverter.cxi_keys` method:
+As next, one can get a list of datasets available in log data with :func:`pyrost.KamzikConverter.cxi_keys` method:

 .. code-block:: python